Innovation

 ReproUnion – Platform for Driving Reproductive Health Innovation

-The main goal of the project is to create a more patient centered care for infertile patients by establishing an innovation platform that:
+The main goal is to create a more patient centered care for infertile patients by establishing an innovation platform that:

 1) Make available and leverages the cross-border research infrastructure, previously established by the partnership.